albusdiaboli/Resume-Injection/README.md

 ##  Author

-Built by someone curious about what’s possible in a PDF file.
-If you like the project, give it a ⭐, suggest a feature, or fork it!
+Built by someone who is curious about what’s possible in a PDF file.

----

-Would you like me to generate and provide this `README.md` file as a download now?